leebaird/discover/README.md

 WEB
-* Open multiple tabs in Firefox with a list containing IPs and/or URLs or with directories from a domain's robot.txt file.
+* Open multiple tabs in Iceweasel with a list containing IPs and/or URLs or with directories from a domain's robot.txt file.
 * Run multiple instances of Nikto in parallel.
 * Check for SSL/TLS certificate issues.